daltonjorge/gploy/README.markdown

 	> gploy -s

-If no error occurs, your project should be available now.
+If no error occurs, your project must be available now.

 From now when you want update your project simply do a commit of changes and run git push production master to update project in server.